BoundingBoxSoftware/Materialize/README.md

 To use, unity is not necessary, you can use like a normal application.

 ## Building
 I'm developing using Unity 2019.1.1f, it is recomended to use it if you are building it yourself.
-You can try to downgrade or upgrade the package, but mainly downgrading, something can go wrong.
+You can try to downgrade or upgrade with unity but it may break some of the code.

 ## Added features
 ### Paste Images from clipboard on Linux